If you're a fan (as we are) of a rump steak then how about a rump roast?! This cut has some of the best flavour and makes a superb roast.

-This recipe is very simple and lets the taste of the wonderful 100% pasture fed beef be the start of the table.
+This recipe is very simple and lets the taste of our wonderful 100% pasture-fed beef shine as the star of the table.

 Serves 6-10 (depending on how much you want for leftovers)

 2kg Ethical Butcher 100% pasture-fed beef rump roast

 1kg carrots, halved lengthways

 For the gravy

 Mix 2 tsp plain flour and 2 tsp mustard powder with some seasoning, then rub all over the 2kg beef top rump joint.

 Put onions cut into 8 wedges and carrots, halved lengthways, into a roasting tin and sit the beef on top, then cook for 20 mins.